swcarpentry/shell-novice/02-create.md

 > ~~~
 >
 > The `fructose.dat` and `sucrose.dat` files contain output from her data
 > analysis.
-What command(s) covered in this lesson, does she need to run so that the commands below will
+What command(s) covered in this lesson does she need to run so that the commands below will
 > produce the output shown?
 >
 > ~~~